• display as grid Grid

 CARAT RS SEPTIC TANK 3750L This 3750L Carat RS septic tanks uses a mechanical cleaning processes.
 Septic tanks are used for the collection and settlement of domestic sewage for domestic dwellings without access to mains drainage.
 To calculate the volume of the tank, you need 500L of capacity per inhabitant.
 If you assume a volume of 150L, the wastewater passes through the system in 3 days.
 These...

-€1,200.00 ex VAT
+from €1,200.00 ex VAT

 (€1,476.00 inc VAT)